berserkware/waffleweb/docs/How-To-Guides/Responses.rst

 How-To: Responses
 =================

 For your routes to work properly they have to return a response.
 Waffleweb provides several responses for you to use in your project.
-They allow for several different types of response, such as files, json and html.
+There are several types of responses built into Waffleweb such as files, json and html.

 Responses
 .........